NSSAC/EpiHiper-Schema/schema/template.md

 __Requirements__

-Note, for backwards compatibility we allow the old syntax but it should be considered deprcated.
+Note, for backwards compatibility we allow the old syntax but it should be considered deprecated.
 ```
   "requirements": {
     "type": "array",